StatCan/aaw-kubeflow-containers/README.md

 ### Testing images

+#### Running and Connecting to Images Locally/Interactively

+To test an image interactively, use `make dev/IMAGENAME`.
+This `docker run`'s a built image, automatically forwarding ports to your local machine and providing a link to connect to.

+#### Automated Testing

 Automated tests are included for the generated Docker images using `pytest`.
 This testing suite is modified from the [docker-stacks](https://github.com/jupyter/docker-stacks) test suite.
 Image testing is invoked through `make test/IMAGENAME`  (with optional `REPO` and `TAG` arguments like `make build`).

 Testing of a given image consists of general and image-specific tests: